avasay/avasay.github.io/_posts/2019-11-01-Image-Randomizer-C-Sharp-Caching.markdown

 ---
 layout: post
-title:  "Image Randomizer using C# Caching"
+title:  "Image Randomizer Using C# Caching"
 date:   2019-11-01 07:10:00 -0500
 categories: dotnet csharp
 tags: caching rotator
-published: false
 ---

 This is a simple image **randomizer**/**rotator** application implemented in C# and using generic handler.
 This application continues from and builds on my the two applications from my previous posts: